 Spend a day exploring the famous sites of Istanbul's Old City, from Hagia Sophia to Topkapi Palace and the Grand Bazaar to the tombs of the Sultans.

 Our journey begins in Sultanahmet, the heart of the Old City of Constantinople, at the famous Hagia Sophia.
-Built by Emperor Justinian more than 1,500 years ago, it was originally a church, was converted to a mosque during the Ottoman period and is now a museum.
+Built by Emperor Justinian more than 1,500 years ago, it was originally a church, was converted to a mosque during the Ottoman period.
 Hear the stories of its long history and marvel at the amazing architecture.

 Across from the Hagia Sophia is another very famous site, the Sultan Ahmet Mosque, more commonly known as the Blue Mosque because of its beautiful blue Iznik tiles.
 It is said that the Sultan told the architect to use gold, in Turkish "altin", but the architect thought he said six, in Turkish "alti".
 This is just one of the stories explaining why the mosque has six minarets.
 You'll hear more interesting stories of its history and experience the spiritual side of Istanbul.
 Next, we will walk around to see the remains of the Hippodrome and notable monuments including the Serpentine Column, Obelisk of Theodosius and the German Fountain of Wilhelm II.